A recent talk Caroline gave at The Arts Club, London

-Thought leadership and speaking at the intersection of leadership, the arts and creative education,migration, China and the emerging world, women's empowerment, arts for social change, innovation, the intersection of arts, tech and ethics, social change and entrepreneurship, global governance and spirituality and leadership
+Thought leadership and speaking at the intersection of leadership, the arts and creative education,migration, China and the emerging world, women's empowerment, innovation and entrepreneurship, personal and social transformation, global governance and spirituality and leadership

 Caroline is an inspirational and engaging public speaker, panellist and conference moderator, who integrates theatre and audience interaction into her dynamic speeches, especially her keynote inspirational talk about her journey as a young entrepreneur setting up Hua Dan in China.
 She is regularly invited to speak at international conferences, educational institutions and for the media.

 Past engagements have included Harvard University, Davos and the World Economic Forum, INSEAD, Ullens Centre for Contemporary Art, London School of Economics, British Embassy Beijing, Hong Kong Social Enterprise Forum, St Paul’s Girls School, Principia College and London University HKU Space.

 Speaking topics include: